shriekdj/nextjs13_google_adsense/README.md

 # nextjs13_google_adsense

-This Package reloads on Every Page change.
+This Package Helps reload ad on Every Page change.

 Before using this package add this code in `head` of your root layout file.